pyx-project/pyx/manual/axis.rst

-   multiplicationtex and multiplicationunicode are the strings to indicate the multiplication between the mantissa and the base number for the TexEngine and the UnicodeEngine, respecitvely
+   multiplicationtex and multiplicationunicode are the strings to indicate the multiplication between the mantissa and the base number for the TexEngine and the UnicodeEngine, respectively

    base is the number of the base of the exponent